ibm-cloud-docs/vmware-service/vmaas/tenant-ordering.md

  * 2 hosts (2-socket 32 cores, 192 GB RAM)
  * 24 TB of shared storage
  * Minimum of 1 virtual data center (VDC) with a medium performance edge

+## Virtual data center name
+{: #tenant-ordering-vdc-name}

+The VDC name is set to **vdc-_xx_** by default, where _xx_ represents two randomly generated alphabetic characters.

+You can also specify a VDC name that meets the following requirements:
+* The maximum length is 128 characters.
+* Only alphanumeric, dash (-), and underscore (_) characters are allowed.
+* The name must be unique within all active VDCs in your account.
+You can create a VDC that has the same name as a previously deleted VDC.

 You can start with just one virtual data center (VDC) and a performance network edge of medium size.